Akrooz/Akrooz/README.md

 - 👋 Hi, I’m Akrooz
-- 👀 I’m interested in  l'informatique je suis nouveau dans le millieu du développemnt
+- 👀 I’m interested in  IT I'm new to development
-- 🌱 I’m currently learning  le python !
+- 🌱 I’m currently learning the python !
-- 💞️ I’m looking to collaborate avec personne en ce moment puisque j'apprends toujours !
+- 💞️ I’m looking to collaborate with no one at the moment since I'm still learning!
-- 📫 How to reach me  mon discord Akrooz#5519
+- 📫 How to reach me my  discord Akrooz#5519

 <!---
 --->